gliderlabs/registrator/docs/user/run.md

 `-resync <seconds>`      | Frequency all services are resynchronized.
 Default: 0, never

 If the `-internal` option is used, Registrator will register the docker0 internal IP and port instead of the host mapped ones.
+This behavior can be selectively enabled or disabled for individual containers by including `registrator:internal=<true/false>` in the container environment.

 By default, when registering a service, Registrator will assign the service address by attempting to resolve the current hostname.
 If you would like to